Shopify/kubeaudit/README.md

 1. if you only care about `ERROR` set it to `ERROR`
 1. if you care about `ERROR` and `WARN` set it to `WARN`

+`kubeaudit` will exit with exit-code `0` by default if `-e/--exitcode` is set, a non-zero exit code will be generated if any issues are reported

 But wait!
 Which version am I actually running? `kubeaudit version` will tell you.

 I need help!
 Run `kubeaudit help` every audit has its own help so you can run